daniellytle/daniellytle.github.io/_posts/2022-04-24-what-i-learned-on-my-first-hut-to-hut-ski-tour.md

 ## The Shakedown Day and Gear

 The first day of the trip was a test.
 Our guide wanted to know did we have all the gear required to make the journey and did we know how to use it.
-We toured around the Grand Montets ski area just above the first glacier we would cross went we set off for Zermatt.
+We toured around the Grand Montets ski area just above the first glacier we would cross when we set off for Zermatt.

 ![Shakedown Day](/assets/img/shakedown_day.jpeg)